Euglenozoa: Structure

 The group is characterized by the ultrastructure of the flagella.
 In addition to the normal supporting microtubules or axoneme, each contains a rod (called paraxonemal), which has a tubular structure in one flagellum and a latticed structure in the other.
 Based on this, two smaller groups have been included here: the diplonemids and Postgaardi.

 Classification

+Historically, euglenozoans have been treated as either plants or animals, depending on whether they belong to largely photosynthetic groups or not.
+Hence they have names based on either the International Code of Nomenclature for algae, fungi, and plants (ICNafp) or the International Code of Zoological Nomenclature (ICZN).
+For example, one family has the name Euglenaceae under the ICNafp and the name Euglenidae under the ICZN.
+As another example, the genus name Dinema is acceptable under the ICZN, but illegitimate under the ICNafp, as it is a later homonym of an orchid genus, so that the synonym Dinematomonas must be used instead.

-The euglenozoa are generally accepted as monophyletic.
+The Euglenozoa are generally accepted as monophyletic.
 They are related to Percolozoa; the two share mitochondria with disk-shaped cristae, which only occurs in a few other groups.

 Both probably belong to a larger group of eukaryotes called the Excavata.
 This grouping, though, has been challenged.

 Phylogeny

 The phylogeny based on the work of Cavalier-Smith (2016):

 A consensus phylogeny following the review by Kostygov et al. (2021):

 Taxonomy

 Cavalier-Smith (2016/2017)

 The following classification of Euglenozoa is as described by Cavalier-Smith in 2016, modified to include the new subphylum Plicomonada according to Cavalier-Smith et al (2017).